 I have studied a Certificate in Counselling Skills and a Diploma in Therapeutic Counselling; both involve an integrative approach to counselling and psychotherapy.
 They were based on Humanistic theory, Psychodynamic theory and Cognitive Behavioural therapy.

 I have also developed an interest in Mindfulness and I’m interested in its application in counselling and psychotherapy.
 I have a MA in Relationship Therapy (Relate Institute, UK, validated by University of Hull), which means that I integrate Systemic Therapy and Psychodynamic Theory.

 I have a genuine interest in people and have dedicated over 20 years of my life to working with children, young people and vulnerable adults.
 I have extensive experience in empowering people of all ages to live happier and more fulfilling lives by encouraging positive changes in their lives.

 I have always been interested in education.
 I have worked in mainstream and specialist schools, supporting, teaching and tutoring children and young people.
 I worked in close collaboration with agencies such as Social Service and was a member of various multidisciplinary teams.
 I also supervised and managed a small team of workers in an educational-residential setting for children and young people with learning and physical difficulties.
 I have successfully and consistently enabled pupils and students to achieve their goals in order to progress academically.

-I have been involved with local charities and organisations such as Centre 33 and Wintercomfort where I worked as a counsellor/psychotherapist and with Blue Smile where I was a therapeutic mentor.
+In the past I have been involved with local charities and organisations where I worked as a counsellor and a therapeutic mentor.
 I have, in the past, been employed by Cambridgeshire County Council as part of a team dedicated to the inclusion of children with physical, behavioural and learning difficulties in the community.